antonig/qbasic/README.md

 ![3dvesa](https://github.com/user-attachments/assets/f06642c5-ab30-4da4-ab13-2198eac73eea)

 REVERSI2.BAS An old game by Microsoft, updated.
 SCREEN 12.
 No black background on texts.
 Pieces flicker at move or flip so you can follow the move.
-Crashes in expert mode solved (programmer supposed QB has shortcut evaluation of expresions...), updated help
+Crashes in expert mode solved (programmer supposed QB has shortcut evaluation of expresions...).
+Updated help and menu options.

 ![reversi](https://github.com/user-attachments/assets/1bc6c9ee-d825-4ad6-98a0-5096774617c8)